Goal

 Note: To get the access token, you can use the OAuth credentials wizards from the Virtual Dataport Administration Tool or any API clients such as Postman.
 For more information, you can refer to the How to get the OAuth access token to connect to Denodo Knowledge Base Article.

-- Remove the parameters UID and PWD from the actual connection String.
+- Remove the parameters UID and PWD from the current connection String.

 DRIVER={DenodoODBC Unicode(x64)};SERVER=localhost;DATABASE=admin;PORT=9996;SSLmode=prefer;ReadOnly=0;Protocol=7.4-1;FakeOidIndex=0;ShowOidColumn=0;RowVersioning=0;ShowSystemTables=0;ConnSettings=set+i18n+to+us%5fpst%3b;Fetch=100;Socket=4096;UnknownSizes=0;MaxVarcharSize=255;MaxLongVarcharSize=8190;Debug=0;CommLog=0;Optimizer=0;Ksqo=0;UseDeclareFetch=1;TextAsLongVarchar=1;UnknownsAsLongVarchar=0;BoolsAsChar=0;Parse=0;CancelAsFreeStmt=0;ExtraSysTablePrefixes=dd_;LFConversion=1;UpdatableCursors=0;DisallowPremature=0;TrueIsMinus1=0;BI=0;ByteaAsLongVarBinary=0;UseServerSidePrepare=0;LowerCaseIdentifier=0;PreferLibpq=1;GssAuthUseGSS=0;XaOpt=3;UseKerberos=0;UseOAuth2=1;AccessToken=<token>

 Now, you can click Ok.
-Once done, you will get the dialog box to enter the username and password for connecting to Denodo Platform.
+Once done, you will get the dialog box to enter the username and password for connecting to the Denodo Platform in the Database panel.
+Finally, click Connect.

-On successful connection, you can introspect the elements of the Virtual DataPort server.
+On a successful connection, you can introspect the elements of the Virtual DataPort server.

 Method 2 - Resource Owner Password Credentials